We are investigating low-temperature properties of new intermetallic compounds using various experimental techniques

 Neutron scattering (ISSP, ILL, ANSTO)

-Muon spin relaxation (PSI, RAL)
+Muon spin relaxation (J-PARC, PSI, RAL)

 Synchrotron X-ray (KEK-PF, SPring-8)